-Climate

-- More carbon is stored and/or sequestered - Flood risk has been reduced - Better understanding among farmers, land managers and the public as to what different habitats and land uses can deliver for carbon storage and reduced carbon emissions - The landscape is more resilient to climate change

-Nature

-- There is a greater area of wildlife rich habitat - There is greater connectivity between habitats - Existing habitat is better managed for biodiversity - There is an increase in biodiversity

-People

-- There are more opportunities for people to explore, enjoy and understand the landscape - There are more opportunities for more diverse audiences to explore, enjoy and understand the landscape - There is greater public engagement in land management, for example through volunteering

-Place

-- The quality and character of the landscape is reinforced or enhanced - Historic structures and features are conserved, enhanced or interpreted more effectively - There is an increase in the resilience of nature friendly sustainable farm businesses, which in turn contributes to a more thriving local economy
+Climate More carbon is stored and/or sequestered Flood risk has been reduced Better understanding among farmers, land managers and the public as to what different habitats and land uses can deliver for carbon storage and reduced carbon emissions The landscape is more resilient to climate change Nature There is a greater area of wildlife rich habitat There is greater connectivity between habitats Existing habitat is better managed for biodiversity There is an increase in biodiversity People There are more opportunities for people to explore, enjoy and understand the landscape There are more opportunities for more diverse audiences to explore, enjoy and understand the landscape There is greater public engagement in land management, for example through volunteering Place The quality and character of the landscape is reinforced or enhanced Historic structures and features are conserved, enhanced or interpreted more effectively There is an increase in the resilience of nature friendly sustainable farm businesses, which in turn contributes to a more thriving local economy

 What sort of projects can support 'an increase in the resilience of nature friendly sustainable farm businesses'?
 Projects brought forward under the third of the Place outcomes - There is an increase in the resilience of nature friendly sustainable farm businesses, which in turn contributes to a more thriving local economy - must deliver this in balance with and directly linked to other programme outcomes across the four themes.
 An activity funded and scored under this outcome cannot be the same activity that is funded or scored against one of the other outcomes - it must be additional, proportionate and supporting activity delivering against, and in balance with, at least one other outcome.
 For example, machinery can only be funded where its intended use and cost proportionally supports FiPL activity, such as the cost of a seed harvester used for collecting of donor wildflower seeds will need to be proportional to the area of wildlife sites it is being spread to or the biodiversity benefits being achieved.
-Another example is introduction of facilities for visitors, this cost and intended purpose would need to be for supporting other FiPL activity such as bringing and enabling visitors in to experience a rewilding project or nature reserve of a proportionate value profitability, and environmental sustainability are better suited to funding through the Farming Investment Fund which provides grants towards farming equipment and technology, water management and slurry management.
+Another example is introduction of facilities for visitors, this cost and intended purpose would need to be for supporting other FiPL activity such as bringing and enabling visitors in to experience a rewilding project or nature reserve of a proportionate value High cost items may fail the value for money test unless they are delivering against multiple other outcomes This outcome is not intended to support all commercial activity on farms.
+Business resilience and productivity measures to help businesses improve productivity, profitability, and environmental sustainability are better suited to funding through the Farming Investment Fund which provides grants towards farming equipment and technology, water management and slurry management.
 Additional funding support may emerge as part of development and improvements to existing offers or as new schemes.